 Step 2 Studying (MS3)

-- This one is reminiscent of Step 1 studying but in a much smaller timeframe.
-The old mantra is, “4 months for step 1, 4 weeks for step 2, and 4 days for step 3.”
-Adopt whatever worked well for you for step 1 studying.
-In addition, if you get any say in your schedule for MS3 year, I recommend taking your Medicine block last so that it is closest to when you take Step 2, as these UWorld questions and general principles will be most similar to the material on Step 2.
+This one is reminiscent of Step 1 studying but in a much smaller time frame.
+Adopt whatever worked well for you for Step 1 studying.
+In addition, if you get any say in your schedule for MS3, I recommend taking your Medicine block last so that it is closest to when you take Step 2, as these UWorld questions and general principles will be most similar to the material on Step 2.

 Interview Season (MS4)